 Fast, reliable perishable shipping is the backbone of the food and flower businesses.
-The exploding ecommerce market and improvements in perishable logistics means niche products like Scottish seafood or exotic houseplants can be sold online and shipped almost immediately anywhere in the world.
+The improvements in perishable logistics means sensitive products like seafood or exotic houseplants are handled and transported appropriately to maintain shipment integrity.

-Failures along the cold chain, which can be catastrophic for small businesses, are usually due to improper labelling or poor packaging.
-The PCR has all the up-to-date, best-practice information you need to develop loss-minimizing perishable shipping processes.
+Failures along the cold chain, which can be catastrophic for small businesses, are at times due to improper documentation, labelling or poor packaging.
+The PCR has all the up-to-date, best-practice and guidance information you need to develop loss-minimizing perishable shipping processes.

 Order the PCR online